BillWorstell/WorstellWitnessWaybackMachine/docs/decades/1620-1630/1620-1630-NewCountry.md

-# New Country — 1620–1630 — Headcounts & timeline
+# New Country ?
+1620?1630 ?
+Headcounts & timeline

 **Crowd size (feel, not a census)**
-- **Plymouth:** a few hundred by decade’s end.
+- **Plymouth:** a few hundred by decade?s end.
 - **Hudson corridor:** company posts with sparse civilian households; dozens to low hundreds.
 - **Chesapeake:** growing into the thousands; tobacco pulls migrants across.